KnapsackPro/knapsack_pro-ruby/README.md

 #### KNAPSACK_PRO_FIXED_TEST_SUITE_SPLITE (test suite split based on seed)

+Note this is for knapack_pro regular mode only.

 * `KNAPSACK_PRO_FIXED_TEST_SUITE_SPLIT=true` (default)

     It means when you run test suite again for the same commit hash and total number of nodes and for the same branch